pronovic/apologies/README.md

 ### Development Environment

-My primary development environment is IntelliJ (or just Vim) on MacOS.
-Notes below assume that environment, although most of this should work the same on Windows or Linux.
+My primary development environment is IntelliJ (or just Vim) on MacOS, but it should be portable.
+I've tested the process below on Windows 10 and on Debian buster.

 ### Packaging and Dependencies